When you need answers,you know where to go.

 The state of healthcare:

 Intelligent people who easily research schools, property, cars, electronics, investments, or services quickly get frustrated when researching the best doctors; all they find is marketing material.
 Empirical data is not available to the public.
+But finding and working with the best can mean the difference between life and death.

 Healthcare workers suffer from burnout and fatigue, contributing to suboptimal care, especially in settings with low resources and high patient turnover.
 These create more situations where people can benefit from working with a care manager, medical navigator, health advocate, care planner, or whatever else one calls a patient advocate.